No liberal has standing to call any Republican stupid as long as Patty Murray remains in the U.S. Senate.

 Is that what Murray thinks a senator should be doing?
 Ensuring that parents can tell their children they can buy everything they want?
 Or just ensuring that Patty Murray’s children can buy everything they want?

 Again, Murray’s class was on “parenting” — the very definition of a pointless government program.
 Imagine going back in a time machine and trying to explain to someone from 1950 why the government was paying for classes on “parenting.”
-How about classes on “waking up” or “getting dressed”?
+How about classes on “waking up” and “getting dressed”?

 Democrats have completely infantilized the populace in order to create jobs for useless social workers like Murray.
 And people wonder why states are going bankrupt under crushing debt burdens.